SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 Signing a certificate by another means that if the issuer's certificate is trusted then the signed certificate also can be trusted.
 For example if a platform trusts the customer certificate and that customer has 20 devices with individual certificates, then he does not have to upload each one of them.
 If these devices certificates are signed by the customer certificate, then the platform should trust them too.
-In this case, every device should send not only its own certificate, but the whole chain of certificates while connected.
+In this case, every device should send not only its own certificate, but the whole chain of certificates (so-called chain of trust) during the SSL handshake.
-This makes sure that the device will always send at least one certificate that is trusted by the platform:
+The chain of certificates starts with the one belonging to the device, through all used intermediate certificates until it reaches the CA certificate trusted by the platform.
+Usually the chain of certificates does not have to contain the trusted CA certificate, so it can end with the certificate signed directly by the CA.
+However, in the Cumulocity IoT platform providing also the trusted CA certificate in the chain of certificates is required.
-Providing the chain of certificates will let the platform verify the signatures of every certificate in the chain to make sure that the device certificate is signed directly or indirectly by the trusted certificate.
+Providing the chain of certificates let the platform verify the signatures of every certificate in the chain to make sure that the device certificate is signed directly or indirectly by the trusted certificate.
 The chain of the certificates can differ in length, so if the platform trusts certificate A and certificate B is signed by A, and certificate C is signed by B, then certificate C will also be trusted.
 However, there are a few things to keep in mind:

-* The device always has to send the whole chain of certificates, starting with the one belonging to the device, until it reaches the CA certificate trusted by the platform.
-Without it the platform would not be able to verify signatures of every certificate.
 * Every certificate which is used to sign another certificate has to contain the extension "CA:TRUE".
 * The lengths of the chain of certificates can be restricted by the certificate extension "pathlen".
 This extension limits the amount of other CA certificates that can be placed in the chain between the device certificate and the one with that extension.
 For example the valid chain of the certificates with minimal values of path length would look like: A (CA:TRUE, pathlen: 2) -> B (CA:TRUE, pathlen: 1) -> C (CA:TRUE, pathlen: 0) -> D (device with CA:FALSE).